sindrjha/statistical-arbitrage/README.md

-# Statistical Arbitrage
+# Pairs trading

-This project focuses on implementing and analyzing statistical arbitrage strategies in european natural gas markets.
+This project focuses on implementing and analyzing pairs trading strategies in european natural gas markets.

 ## Statisical tests